CS-UY3913/cs-uy3913-lab2-ecommerce/README.md

 *(Total test count may vary depending on implementation.)*

-### Step 2: Create Submission ZIP
+### Step 3: Create Submission ZIP

-Run this command from your project root:
+Run this command from your project root and upload to Gradescope:

 ```bash
 zip -r submission.zip src/ pom.xml